aliAljaffer/issues-fest/README.md

 # Git Practice Playground

-Welcom to the Git Practice Playground!
+Welcome to the Git Practice Playground!
 This repository contains intentional bugs, typos, and issues for you to practice:
 - Creating pull requests
 - Fixing bugs
 - Code review